cedric-dufour/scriptisms/system/README.md

 Backup a MySQL database according to the connection parameters specified in the configuration file(s).

-openssl-easy
+openssl-(p)easy
 ------------
-OpenSSL made easy (a command-line replacement for TinyCA)
+OpenSSL wrappers for easy (peasy; "p" as in Python) everyday CA/PKI operations

 packer
 ------